KingJuliusss/RT-Dose-Response/README.md

 <br />
 <img src="/fig 5.png">  <br>
 <br />
 Akaike information criterion [5] (AIC) was similarly estimated at 1375.4 vs -28.1, further evidence of poor fit of the author’s chosen model.
-Author’s fitted model **demonstrated an estimated 80% higher bias than the GAM fitted model estimates**.
+Author’s fitted model <b> demonstrated an estimated 80% higher bias than the GAM fitted model estimates </b>.
 Unfortunately, the authors make no such estimation of model goodness-of-fit, performance, or alternate model comparison.
 No obvious response is noted in the GAM fit above approximately 18 Gy, as in the figure above, in contrast to the author’s conclusions. <br>
 <br />
 <blockquote>
 bias(df$LC1Yr, fitted(bin1))/bias(df$LC1Yr, fitted(gam1)) <br>